pixelhumain/GoGoCarto/README.md

 MonVoisinFaitDuBio
 ==================

-Be pleased to add some more informations if you solve installation issues !
+Feel free to add some more informations if you solve installation issues !

 Requirements
 ------------